WHEL: WNOG-FM and WTLT

-The station changed to classic rock and returned back to its WRGI call letters on November 19, 1990.
+The station changed to classic rock and returned to its WRGI call letters on November 19, 1990.
 It later shifted to an oldies format.
 In mid-September 1994, the station dropped the format and WRGI call letters.
 It became a simulcast of WNOG 1270 AM (now dark) airing a talk radio format as WNOG-FM.

 On February 17, 1997, WNOG-FM became WPRW with a dance radio format with the station's moniker name "Power 93.5".
 This lasted until March 24, 1999, when the station flipped to soft adult contemporary as "Lite 93.5" with the call letters WTLT.
 It later shifted to mainstream adult contemporary.

 In late 2002, WTLT's frequency changed from 93.5 to 93.7 FM.
 This was coupled with an increase to its power, giving it a larger coverage area.
 In 2010, WTLT moved its transmitter closer to Fort Myers, to more effectively cover Lee County, and the northern part of the market.

-X Rock
+93X

 In 2013, the Beasley Broadcast Group shifted its active rock format from WJBX to WRXK-FM to make room for the move of ESPN Radio to 99.3 FM.
-On June 19, 2013, WTLT dropped its "Lite 93.7" adult contemporary format and assumed the "X" moniker and active rock format.
+On June 19, 2013, WTLT dropped its "Lite 93.7" adult contemporary format and became active rock-formatted 93X.
 On June 26, 2013, WTLT changed its call letters to WXNX.